MaxwellGrant90/MaxwellGrant90/README.md

 ![Entity-Relationship Model](https://user-images.githubusercontent.com/88124878/127949636-9e9f5b39-3496-4ee1-a434-0851731e74c9.png)
 -This database focuses on entity relationships and normalization.
-It is missing employee information like address, contact information, and more detailed information.
+It is missing employee information like addresses, contact information, and more detailed information.

 MORE PROJECTS COMING SOON!